De Novo & Novel Device Strategy — Verus FDA

 • Risk classification framing + controls mindset

-• High-level special controls map + evidence plan (bench/clinical/software)
+• Special controls map + evidence plan (bench/clinical/software)

 • Go/no-go recommendations + timeline assumptions